rogerdao/lettuce-wrapped-subtitle-generator/README.md

 We used `medium.en` as a relative time benchmark
-For non-English, we MUST use `large` otherwise accuracy is unusable For English, turbo has similar demands as medium.en, but accuracy closer to large (better)
+For non-English, we MUST use `large` otherwise accuracy is unusable For English, turbo has similar demands as medium.en, but accuracy closer to large (better than medium.en, not tested)

 If we use the `large` model, 	~17.50min (done in under 40% of runtime) The subtitle time would roughly double.
 (200 + 45 + 800s subtitle)